rj45/rj32/gorj/README.md

 Note: Some parts are from the Go compiler, and under a different license and copyrighted by the Go Authors.

+## Status

+Note: this is a work in progress.
+Currently it mostly compiles code, but does not produce correct code.
+All it does is produce debugging output.
+Stay tuned.

 ## What is it?

 This compiler will take a Go package, read in all the packages it depends on in the usual way Go programs work, and compile all the code down into assembler in a style that is compatible with [customasm](https://github.com/hlorenzi/customasm).